fehu/schedule-negotiation/docs/MessageFlowDetailed.md

 ---

-Currently a *professor*'s behaTviour is described by three partial functions:
+Currently a *professor*'s behaviour is described by three partial functions:

  - `handleNewNegotiation` (`handleNegotiationPropositions` in the code)
  - `handleNegotiationStart`